sparshgup/DSA/assignment1/README.md

 **1. What features do you like about Kotlin?**

-- The type inference is a good thing to have in Kotlin, unlike in languages like C.
+- The type inference is a good thing to have in Kotlin.
 - The extension functions are such a nice thing and reduces effort.
 - We can easily leverage existing Java libraries.
 - Removes the need for explicit casting.